FH-Campus-Wien-WEB/web24-exercise-1/README.md

     xhr.send()
 ```

 which are resonsible for asking the server for the data by making the `GET` request mentioned above.
-Again, you do not need to understand the details of you this works, the only interesting part for now is the the following line
+Again, you do not need to understand the details of how this works, the only interesting part for now is the following line

 ```js
     bodyElement.append(reverseString(xhr.responseText))
 ```

-That's were the magic is happening.
+That's were the data received from the server is added to the page.
 The `responseText` property of the `xhr` variable contains the content that was sent by the server - the reversed message `!dlrow olleH`.
 The client uses the function `reverseString` (which you find a few lines above) to reverse the string and the `append` method of the html element of the body of the page to add the reversed message to the body.
 That's how the message from the server ends up on our web page, when we open the application.

 ## Tasks
 As mentioned at the beginning, this exercise consists of three parts.

-1. First, who will have to change the data the the server returns, e.g. you will have to replace the `!dlrow olleH` with JSON content about movies.
+1. First, who will have to change the data the server returns, e.g. you will have to replace the `!dlrow olleH` with JSON content about movies.
 This is done on the server side in `server/server.js`.
 1. The second part is already located on the client side in `server/files/index.html`.
 You will parse the JSON data that the client sends and build HTML elements in the DOM to render that data.
 1. Finally, the third part also needs to be implemented on the client side.
 In this part you will style the data that you rendered in part 2 to look a bit prettier.